 "9.4.
 Such legislation also usually incorporates provisions concerning the right of access by data subjects to their own personal data.
-There may also be provisions regarding disclosure of personal data to other parties, and about transmission of such data across national borders and beyond the jurisdiction of the country in which it was collected."
+There may also be provisions regarding

+Counter-Terrorrism Implementation Task Force CTITF disclosure of personal data to other parties, and about transmission of such data across national borders and beyond the jurisdiction of the country in which it was collected."

-109 See A/62/263, para.
+116 See former Special Rapporteur on the promotion and protection of human rights and fundamental freedoms while countering terrorism, Martin Scheinin (A/62/263), para.
 41. See also A/HRC/13/37, para.
 50.

-110 See A/HRC/13/37, para.
+117 See A/HRC/13/37, para.
 51-53.

-111 See A/HRC/13/37, para.
-54-56.

-- 112 See International Covenant on Civil and Political Rights, art.
+- 118 See A/HRC/13/37, para.
+54-56. - 119 See International Covenant on Civil and Political Rights, art.
 2 (3).
 See also the Siracusa Principles, para.
 24 ("State organs or agents responsible for the maintenance of public order (ordre public) shall be subject to controls in the exercise of their power through the parliament, courts or other competent independent bodies") and para.
 34 ("The need to protect public safety can justify limitations provided by law.
-It cannot be used for imposing vague or arbitrary limitations and may only be invoked when there exist adequate safeguards and effective remedies against abuse"). - 113 See the report of the Special Rapporteur on the promotion and protection of human rights and fundamental freedoms while countering terrorism, Martin Scheinin: compilation of good practices on legal and institutional frameworks and measures that ensure respect for human rights by intelligence agencies while countering terrorism, including on their oversight (A/HRC/14/46), sect.
-II (C), Practice 9.

-114 See A/HRC/14/46, Practice 10.
+It cannot be used for imposing vague or arbitrary limitations and may only be invoked when there exist adequate safeguards and effective remedies against abuse"). - 120 See the report of the former Special Rapporteur on the promotion and protection of human rights and fundamental freedoms while countering terrorism, Martin Scheinin: compilation of good practices on legal and institutional frameworks and measures that ensure respect for human rights by intelligence agencies while countering terrorism, including on their oversight (A/HRC/14/46), sect.
+II (C), Practice 9. - 121 See former Special Rapporteur on the promotion and protection of human rights and fundamental freedoms while countering terrorism, Martin Scheinin (A/HRC/14/46), Practice 10.